 - Data: customers, orders, statuses, addresses, notes.

-- Technical: URL map, 301, canonicals, sitemap, robots.
+- Technical: URL map, 301s, canonicals, sitemap, robots.

-URL redirects and preserving URL structure
+URL redirects and preserving the URL structure

-Online store migration from OpenCart to Shopify.
+Migrating an online store from OpenCart to Shopify.

-Redirect map and 301 in Shopify
+Redirect map and 301s in Shopify

 Start by exporting all important URLs.
 Not just products.
 Include categories, filtered pages, articles, and the most visited info pages.